 3.2.1.
 The Model Package Description Conformance Target

 The concept of model package description provides a common framework for classes of NIEM file sets, each with a specific purpose.
-A NIEM release is a harmonized reference schema document set that defines and declares all content for a single (major, minor, or micro) version of NIEM (See [NIEM High-Level Version Architecture 3.0]).
+A NIEM release is a harmonized reference schema document set that defines and declares all content for a single (major, minor, or micro) version of NIEM.
 A core supplement is a special type of release.
 It is a reference schema document set of additive changes that append data components to the core of a NIEM release without modifying the original niem-core schema document.
 A domain update is a reference schema document set that represents changes to one or more domains in a NIEM release.
 An Enterprise Information Exchange Model (EIEM) is a XML schema document set that may contain one or more subset schema documents, extension schema documents, and external schema documents that are employed to construct IEPDs.

 All MPDs share several commonalities; each MPD: